-- Applicants should read the Guidelines before submitting an application and will need to refer to these guidelines while completing the application form.
+All applicants must read the Guidelines before submitting an application and will need to refer to these guidelines while completing the application form.

-- A sample Grant Deed, which outlines your obligations if your project is funded, is also available to review.
+A sample Grant Deed, which outlines your obligations if your project is funded, is also available to review.

 The National Library uses the online grants management system SmartyGrants to receive CHG applications.
 No mailed or emailed applications/documentation will be accepted.
 All applications submitted will receive an automatic acknowledgement and a CHG application number which must be quoted in all future correspondence.
-Once an application has been started, you may make as many alterations to the application form as required, up until the point where your application is officially submitted or the grant round closes.
-Your application cannot be viewed by CHG staff until you officially submit it.

 National Library of Australia